 - Elevated plasma levels of homocysteine (hyperhomocysteinaemia) are increasingly recognised as a potential risk for cardiovascular diseases.
 There is currently insufficient evidence to support the treatment of hyperhomocysteinaemia with folate and vitamin B12.

-See also separate Antiplatelet Drugs article.
+See also the separate Antiplatelet Drugs article.

 - Antiplatelet therapy is recommended for those with symptomatic PAD.